September 2016 Paranal Service Mode User Satisfaction Survey

-Typically once per year the User Support Department of ESO launches a Paranal Service Mode User Satisfaction Survey campaign.
-Until now this was done in the first quarter of the year.
-Starting in 2015 we decided to switch these campaigns to the third quarter of the year.
-Hence in 2015 there were two such campaigns.
-This report details the findings of the September 2015 survey campaign, while previous such reports are found here.
+Once per year, now in the third quarter of the year, the User Support Department of ESO launches a Paranal Service Mode User Satisfaction Survey campaign.
+This report details the findings of the September 2016 survey campaign, while previous such reports are found here.

-We certainly view these reports as an important way to close the loop with the ESO Community, to thank all respondents, and to demonstrate that such feedback is important to us.
+We view these reports as an important way to close the loop with the ESO Community, to gather feedback on issues that need to be addressed, to thank all respondents, and to demonstrate that such feedback is important to us.
 To this end, here we provide a summary of the responses received, predominantly in the form of graphs.
 It should also be stressed that for those cases where respondents did identify themselves and did make specific free-text comments we have contacted them by e-mail to address their particular comments.

 Methodology and General Results